 While the concept of data-driven marketing seems like a basic foundation of modern-day marketing, it’s much harder to actually implement, and even harder to make it the core of your customer engagement strategy — in large part because we’ve lacked the resources to make it happen, such as technology and access to data.

-But, with the introduction of CDPs to the martech stack, there’s an important shift happening in making data-driven marketing and customer engagement a reality: marketers have the ability to access and activate their data like never before.
+But, with the introduction of CDPs, data clouds, and CEPs to the martech stack, there’s an important shift happening in making data-driven marketing and customer engagement a reality: marketers have the ability to access and activate their data like never before.

-Prior to the introduction of CDPs, like Twilio Segment — the top CDP on the market, marketers were limited by what their data and engineering teams were willing or able to provide them, and often have taken a content-centric approach to customer engagement (think: content calendars for email campaigns).
+Prior to the introduction of CDPs and data clouds, marketers were limited by what their data and engineering teams were willing or able to provide them, and often have taken a content-centric approach to customer engagement (think: content calendars for email campaigns).
 They also often heavily relied on third-party data for marketing efforts.
 Even the most ‘mature’ marketing teams still struggled with cumbersome processes, data drops in CSV files from engineering teams, and extensive data silos.

-By making better informed decisions, marketers can also avoid wasting time and resources on activities that are not effective.
+By making better-informed decisions, marketers can also avoid wasting time and resources on activities that are not effective.
 And, by optimizing campaigns for maximum impact, they can ensure that their marketing budget is being used in the most efficient way possible.
-Better data leads to better customer engagement and smarter marketing through better targeting, more efficient ad spend, and optimizing customer interactions.
+Better data leads to better customer engagement and smarter marketing through better targeting, more efficient ad spending, and optimizing customer interactions.

 If you’re interested in getting started with data-first customer engagement, there are a few things you need to do.